December 2020 – GD Rectifiers looks ahead to 2021

 IoT-enabled applications and smart sensor technology will continue to grow and we’ll see an acceleration in the digital product focus.

 At GD Rectifiers we predict that the biggest challenge of 2021 will be keeping up with the increased demand.
-One of the main reasons why customers should partner with their distributors now more than ever is to ensure components are readily available and contingencies plans are put into place should demand rapidly change.
+One of the main reasons why customers should partner with their distributors now more than ever is to ensure components are readily available and contingency plans are put into place should demand rapidly change.

 GD Rectifiers has adapted in 2020, showing flexibility and resilience during a tough year.
 We are maintaining productivity and continuing to invest in inventory to enable us to offer customers a comfortable buffer stock should they require it.